History of SC Corinthians Paulista: Foundation and humble beginnings (1910–1912)

 It was then that President Bataglia declared "Corinthians will be a team of the people, by the people and for the people," a belief that was a response in contrast to the previous "elite-only" football culture in Brazil at the time.
 The belief stood, and still stands to this day with Corinthians being known as the "Time do Povo" or the "Team for the People".

 To buy the first ball, a bill traveled all over the neighborhood, it was necessary raise Rs$6000 to acquire the main instrument of the team.
 Directors board policy stated that only club associates could donate.
 This promoted many to officially join the club and forgo their morning coffee to aid the club.
 Nickel by nickel the money slowly trickled in.
 Fortune struck when the donations of Rs$200 and a mountain of pennies was all that was required to secure the ball.

-On the counter of a shop on Rua de Sao Caetano, directors poured the pennies, two hundred réis, and the haggling necessary for the regulation football.
-Everyone wanted to get their hands on the cherished ball that would roll across the São Paulo floodplain, parading the sacrifice that led a group of idealists to transform São Paulo Football.
-Effectively ending the elitism of Paulista Football and initiating its inclusion of all social classes, the beginning of Modern Football in São Paulo.
-This sport was once solely reserved only for a particular social group.
-At the time it was not popularly embraced, due to a curtain that divided the rich from the impoverished students and illiterate.
+A regulation football was bought by the directors for two hundred réis from a shop located at Rua de São Caetano, signifying that a new approach was being taken to ensure increased accessibility of the sport in the São Paulo floodplain.
+This effort helped minimize the socio-economic discrimination in relation to Paulista football, making it possible for various social classes to be involved in the sport.
+Before then, football in the area had been dominated mainly by elite social classes.

 Corinthians played their first match on 10 September 1910, away against União da Lapa, a respected amateur club in São Paulo; and despite being defeated by 1–0, this match would mark the beginning of a successful era as an amateur club.

 On 14 September, Luis Fabi scored Corinthians' first goal against Estrela Polar, another amateur club in the city, and Corinthians won their first game 2–0.